antonoca/antonoca/README.md

 ## Hi there 👋
-I'm antonocca, also known as Cristian.
+I'm antonoca, also known as Cristian.
 I'm a 16 year old (almost 17!)
 Italian guy which made various projects.

 ## My projects 👨‍💻
 - I started with Zuzuku, a customized mod of the yuzu emulator, which was developed for fun by some of my friends and me.